 Told NATO leaders, pay your fair share.

-Why are you putting why are we paying all of this money for our NATO alliance and you're signing billions and billions and billions and billions of dollars of deals with Vladimir Putin and allowing him to have 70% plus control of your energy resources?
+And you're signing billions and billions and billions and billions of dollars of deals with Vladimir Putin and allowing him to have 70% plus control of your energy resources.

-And the war, you know, everybody in the media just hyperventilate Donald Trump went to NATO.
+And everybody in the media just hyperventilating Donald Trump went to NATO.

-And he said they need to pair their fair share.
+And he said they need to pay their fair share.

 Yeah, because America has been the world's piggy bank, and no president has said enough is enough at any point.

-And by the way, America's willing to pay its fair share.
+And by the way, America is willing to pay its fair share.

 We don't want to get out of the NATO alliance.